resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 The takeaway: Security groups can stop you from accessing your server if they aren't configured properly.

-It is also a good idea to remove the ssh rule from the security group when you don't kneed it.
+It is a good idea to remove the ssh rule from the security group when you don't kneed it.
 This stops hackers from trying to access your machine.

+To recap: in this lesson we learnt how to ssh into a running system, and then how to update the software on the Ubuntu based system.
+Updating the software keeps your server more secure and thus safe.
+Each operating system type has its own package management program: so if you aren't on an Ubuntu system, you need to find out what the update command is.
+Ask a friendly Linux person to show you the right command.
+And remember to update often!

+You also learnt to switch rules on and off on the security group, thus controlling access to the VM.